Absolute continuity of non-Gaussian and Gaussian multiplicative chaos measures: Discretization, Gaussian coupling, and proof of Theorem 1.1

 is invertible.
-This is possible because the zero-set of any non-zero analytic function from $\R^N \to \R$ has measure $0$, and the exact choice of $t_n(j)$ is of no importance.
-(This invertibility condition allows us to construct a Fourier series with i.i.d.\ random coefficients from a discrete hierarchical model, which leads to the construction of the $g_k^{(i)}$ appearing in \cref{Theo:Main}, see \eqref{def:iid-gaussians}.)
+This is possible because the determinants of the $2^{n-1}\times 2^{n-1}$ square submatrices of $C_n^{(1)}$ and $C_n^{(2)}$ are analytic functions of $(t_n(j))_{j\le T_n}$; as such they have a zero set of Lebesgue measure $0$, which implies that we can choose the $t_n(j)$ such that all these determinants are non-zero.
+The exact choice of $t_n(j)$ is of no importance.
+This invertibility condition allows us to construct a Fourier series with i.i.d.\ random coefficients from a discrete hierarchical model, which leads to the construction of the $g_k^{(i)}$ appearing in \cref{Theo:Main}, see \eqref{def:iid-gaussians}.

 Note that $\mathcal{P}_{n+1}$ is a refinement of $\mathcal{P}_n$ for all $n\geq 1$, and as such, the system of intervals $\{I_n(j) : j\in \llbracket 1,T_n \rrbracket\}$ (as well as their representative elements $t_n(j)$) naturally inherits a tree structure.
 In particular, we construct a tree $\mathfrak{T}$ satisfying, (1) the vertices in the $n^{\mathrm{th}}$ level of the tree are in bijection with the representatives $\{t_n(j): j\in \llbracket 1, T_n \rrbracket \}$, and (2) the descendants of the vertex corresponding to the interval $I_n(j)$ are the nodes in the $(n+1)^{\mathrm{th}}$ level of the tree corresponding to the intervals in $\{I_{n+1}(j): j\in \llbracket 1, T_{n+1}\rrbracket\}$ contained in $I_n(j)$.